Rafael-Remigio/E-DES/report.md

 Key generated from password using SHA256

 **Shufling Vector from key**
 To generate the 4098 **pseudo-random** values from the 256 bit key, we used SHA-256 hash function.
 The key is concatenated with integer values from 0 to 255 and hashed.
 From each 256 bit hash value we generate 16 integers and add them to the vector.
 The ideia was to create something similar to Hash_DRBG.
-The big issue is that Hash_DRBG requires reseeding, something we did not implement given the small ammount of hashes conducted and the fact that the values generated are not reflected directly on the ciphertext.
+Hash_DRBG requires reseeding in order to avoid cycles or the discovery of the seed, something we did not implement given the small ammount of hashes used and the fact that the values generated are not reflected directly on the ciphertext.

 ```
 // Key length is 32 bytes